dtcenter/METdataio/docs/Users_Guide/reformat_stat_data.rst

            ensemble spread skill plot that consists of ratio lines (e.g. ECNT spread_plus_oerr/rmse)

-         * the METcalcpy agg_stat.py module can be used to calculate these aggregation statistics, but requires all the ECNT statistic values specified in `Table 14.2 of the MET User's Guide <https://metplus.readthedocs.io/projects/met/en/develop/Users_Guide/ensemble-stat.html#id2>`_ in addition to a stat_name column and stat_value column
+         * the METcalcpy agg_stat.py module can be used to calculate these aggregation statistics, but requires all the ECNT statistic values specified in the `Table of Format information for ECNT output line type <https://metplus.readthedocs.io/projects/met/en/develop/Users_Guide/ensemble-stat.html#id2>`_ of the MET User's Guide in addition to a stat_name column and stat_value column

            * the stat_name column contains all the ECNT statistic names pre-pended with **ECNT_**: